Warnings for Jornay PM

-Included as part of the "PRECAUTIONS" Section
+Included as part of the PRECAUTIONS section.

-Blood Pressure And Heart Rate Increases
+Increased Blood Pressure And Heart Rate

 CNS stimulants may cause an increase in blood pressure (mean increase approximately 2 to 4 mmHg) and heart rate (mean increase approximately 3 to 6 bpm).
-Individuals may have larger increases.
-Monitor all patients for hypertension and tachycardia.
+Some patients may have larger increases.

 Psychiatric Adverse Reactions

-Exacerbation Of Pre-Existing Psychosis
+Exacerbation Of Pre-existing Psychosis

 CNS stimulants may exacerbate symptoms of behavior disturbance and thought disorder in patients with a preexisting psychotic disorder.